Temporal Technics : Projective Geometries

 The modes of representation displayed here, as well as their object of reference, attempt to shed light on these tendencies.
 At the same time, they act as overlays to an otherwise traditional vernacular of architecture found throughout the rural southeast by instigating a critical questioning of our familiarity with form and function.
 The generation of projective geometric representation to describe the architectural rigor of the project serves to highlight the fitness of not only the orthography of its plan, section, and elevation, but also of the object for its site and surroundings.

 There is an inherent stability in a drawn or printed image.
 In direct contrast with the speed and fleeting nature of constant stimulation, it allows a critical dissonance to resonate.
 Here, techniques of overlay and transposition articulate cohesion between orthographic and spatial generation.
 Light is used in varied capacities to lend voice to the architecture that it may reveal its narrative.
-A willful temporality is instilled in the architecture through its operations of light and shadow.
+A willful temporality is instilled through operations of light and shadow.
 The void of the physical form is an absence of substance.
 Simultaneously, it is a substantial absence, defining space for shadow - or the absence of light - to record the perceptual nuance of the structure and its intentional presence.